Favorite Skincare Products

 After turning 40, those fine lines and wrinkles really kicked into high gear, and after doing a lot of research, I added retinol into my skincare routine.
 It’s a Sephora favorite skincare product.
 I began by using it once a week and have since worked my way up to using it 4-5 times a week.
 Important side note, only use retinol at night…mainly because it makes your skin sensitive to the sun.
 Retinol in a nutshell will repair deep damage within the skin, so if you have acne scars, wrinkles, dark spots…all those things can be resolved with retinol.
 This particular retinol supports natural collagen and has brightened my skin.
 AGAIN, WEAR A SUNSCREEN WHEN USING THIS!
 I cannot scream this loud enough.

 And that my friend wraps up my favorite skincare products that I routinely use every day.
 Do you use any of my favorite skincare products in your beauty regime?
-Do you love them?
-Any that interest you?
-Have any additional recommendations for me to try out?
+What do you love when it comes to self care?